sal515/zigbee_ota/Zigbee OTA Project GitHub/README.md

 ## Special Notes ##

 - Please follow the Sleepy End Device project available on our GitHub ([zigbee_sed_z3switch](https://github.com/SiliconLabs/zigbee_applications/tree/master/zigbee_sed_z3switch)) to create a proper Zigbee Sleepy End Device

+- The download speed of Over-The-Air (OTA) updates for Sleepy End Devices (SEDs) can significantly fluctuate based on the set polling rate.
+To enhance the speed of the OTA download process, it's advisable to temporarily reduce the polling interval.